Vlosada7/Pizza-API/README.md

   4. To run the server 'npm start' or "nodemon"
   5. The application will be available at 'http://localhost:3002'
   6. To populate the Database with pizza's information and Salesman information use Thunder with the endpoint: "/generate"
-  7. To run the tests first start the server and then 'npm test'
+  7. To run the tests first start the server and then 'npx jest'
 ```